Beckford's Tower: Bath Preservation Trust

 Since 1993 the tower has been owned by the Bath Preservation Trust and managed by its subsidiary, The Beckford Tower Trust, a registered charity.
 The tower was restored in 1995 and was opened to the public in 2001.
 The ground floor of the tower is available to rent through the Landmark Trust as a holiday home.

 In 2019, Historic England placed the tower on their Heritage at Risk Register as it was suffering from water penetration.
 In the same year, Bath Preservation Trust announced it was raising funds for a £3 million project to restore the tower and surroundings, including the grotto tunnel, and increase public engagement.
 An initial £390,900 was received from the National Lottery Heritage Fund in December 2019, and the trust was able to buy the site, of about 2.5 acres, in 2021.
 In September 2022, a £3 million grant from the National Lottery Heritage Fund was confirmed, reaching the then fundraising target of £3.9 million.
+The tower and museum reopened on completion of the work in June 2024.